Gaurav17Joshi/291_Agent_tool/continue-tool/README.md

 python install_dataset.py
 ```

+2. After `install_dataset.py`, do either one of the following:

-2. Run one orchestrator strategy:
+Run one orchestrator strategy (individual method path):

 ```bash
 python orchestrator.py alternating 0
 ```

-3. Run all 6 reference-table methods on one task:
+Or run all 6 reference-table methods on one task:

 ```bash
 python run_reference_table_test.py 0